pgxman/pgxman/README.md

 # pgxm - PostgreSQL Extension Manager

 Welcome to `pgxm`!
-This is a comprehensive tool that simplifies the management of PostgreSQL extensions, making it easier than ever to build, package, and install them.
+This robust tool is designed to streamline your PostgreSQL extensions management, making the tasks of building, packaging, and installing them a breeze.
+`pgxm` is a crucial ally for both extension developers and PostgreSQL users seeking to augment their database capabilities.
-Whether you're an extension developer or a PostgreSQL user looking to expand your database capabilities, `pgxm` can streamline your workflow and minimize the complexity of extension management.
+It effectively simplifies your workflow and reduces the intricacies of extension management.

 ## Building a PostgreSQL extension

 The process of building an extension involves a few key steps.
 Let's walk through an example where we're building the [pgvector](https://github.com/pgvector/pgvector) extension.

 First, create a new `pgxm` buildkit: